 Are long wait times and crowded waiting rooms old news in the realm of modern healthcare?
 The subject regularly receives introspective and critical press coverage, and much of it is negative.
 Unfortunately, fault-finding news articles serve to undermine the credibility of emergency medicine and the healthcare industry as a whole.
 And a hospital’s reputation is of paramount importance in an increasingly competitive industry.
-How do hospitals figure out how to plan and schedule the patients who require ordinary urgent care with those who are sick from COVID-19?
-Have the emergency rooms been affected by the COVID-19 pandemic or have the ER administrators done a good job of figuring out the ebb and flow of patients?
+How do hospitals figure out how to plan and schedule the patients who require ordinary urgent care with sick from COVID-19?
+Have the emergency rooms been affected by the COVID-19 pandemic, or have the ER administrators done a good job of figuring out the ebb and flow of patients?

 The reputation of your facility’s emergency department is also imperative to your bottom line.
 That’s because almost half of the country relies on emergency departments for medical care.
 Those without insurance and certain minority groups are more likely to use the emergency department for their healthcare needs.

 Once those patients arrive at their local ER, they’re probably going to be waiting for a long time.
 On average, ER patients can expect to spend an average of 103 minutes in the waiting room.
 According to the U.S. News & World Report, Washington D.C. boasts the longest median wait times for patients, a dismal 286 minutes.
 Conversely, ER patients in South Dakota, home to the nation’s shortest wait times, will typically receive care within 46 minutes.